 Apple trees are very sensitive to low moisture in the soil.
 This water stress during the growing period affects fruits yields.
 As a result, a uniform supply of water during the growth period leads to higher yields.
 They require water of around 114 cm p.a.
 This can be equivalent to 15-20 irrigations.

 During the summer period, an interval of 7-10 days is maintained.
 During winter, the 3-4 week interval is recommended.
 During critical periods, e.g., April-August at least eight irrigation is recommended.

 Caring for apple is important for higher quality yields.
-Apple trees should be trained/pruned to provide a conducive environment for its growth.
+Apple trees should be trained/pruned to provide a conducive environment for their growth.
 For you to achieve high yields and proper growth, then it’s better to practice timely training and pruning.

 Training, Thinning and pruning

 Training depends on the plant’s growth habit and rootstock vigor.
 Pruning is essential in such a way that the plant receives plenty of light.
 This will eventually improve the fruit color and also reduces the effect caused by hails and heavy snowfalls.
 Pruning also ensures a balance between vegetation and fruit.

 Misplaced buds should be rubbed off to prevent the growth of misplaced branches.
 The stem for young trees should be bent downwards for some weeks to slow down their vertical growth.

 Thinning, on the other hand, reduces the chances of the tress being attacked by diseases and insects.

 Intercultural Operations: – Apply glyphosate or Gammaxone/ Paraquat herbicides 4-5 months to suppress weeds.